stan-dev/design-docs/designs/0027-adjoint-ode.md

 number of parameters are relatively large in comparison to the number of states.
-Most importantly, the computational cost grows only linearly in the number of states and parameters (while forward grows exponentially).
-Thus, this method can scale to much larger problems without exponentially increasing computational cost.
+Most importantly, the computational cost grows only linearly in the number of states and parameters (while forward grows multiplicatively).
+Thus, this method can scale to much larger problems without a multiplicative increasing computational cost.
+However, the adjoint method is more involved resulting in a bigger overhead than the forward mode method.
+As a result, the forward method can have advantages for smaller ODE systems and as such both methods remain valuable within Stan.

 # Motivation
 [motivation]: #motivation